42-Yerevan-Armenia/Inception-42/README.md

 #### Auto user

-Now we need to create a script that will write our wordpress dates from .env, and when we run our localhost it will show us our domain page and not WordPress-admin register
+Now we need to create a script that will write our wordpress dates from .env, and when we run our localhost it will show us our domain page and not WordPress-admin register, also don't forget to add your data to .env

 ```
 wp core install --url=localhost --title="my insception" --admin_user=${WP_ADMIN_USR} --admin_password=${WP_ADMIN_PWD} --admin_email=${WP_ADMIN_EMAIL}